 One option that can provide both long term and short term relief for arthritis pain and swelling is compression.
-Compression products come in a wide variety of styles to fit nearly any body part that is suffering from arthritis.
+Compression products (like our Elbow Sleeve) come in a wide variety of styles to fit nearly any body part that is suffering from arthritis.
 With consistent use, compression has been shown to be effective in treating pain, swelling, and stiffness that come with arthritis.

 Benefits of Compression for Arthritis Pain

 Arthritis, according to the Center for Disease Control and Prevention, is a blanket term covering over 100 conditions.
 The condition isn’t completely understood, but it is widely believed to be an autoimmune disease that causes inflammation in joints.
 Symptoms of arthritis can range from mild soreness to severe throbbing pain.
 In many cases, sufferers of arthritis are unable to perform daily tasks due to the pain and stiffness caused by arthritis.
 The most commonly affected body parts are hands, knees, and feet -- making tasks like walking a real challenge.
 The CDC estimates that as many as 1 in 4 adults suffer from arthritis.
 It’s clearly a problem worth tackling.